 - A shooting pain that makes it difficult to stand up

-If severe pain symptoms occur along with bowel or bladder control problems, consider this as an emergency and is to be evaluated as soon as possible by a neurologist or orthopaedic specialist.
+If severe pain symptoms occur along with bowel or bladder control problems, consider this as an emergency and evaluate as soon as possible by a neurologist or orthopaedic specialist.

-As nerve pain is caused by a combination of pressure and inflammation on the nerve root, and treatment is centered on relieving both of these factors:
+As nerve pain caused by a combination of pressure and inflammation on the nerve root, and treatment centered on relieving both of these factors:

 - Manual treatments for sciatica including physiotherapy treatments such as mobilisation and manipulation to help relieve the pressure and inflammation with electrophysical agents.